mbrav/mbrav.github.io/_posts/journal/2017-07-29-make-your-own-instagram.markdown

   .../
 {% endhighlight %}

-Now you have the Instagram content of all these usernames on their hard drive.
+Now you have the Instagram content of all your usernames on your hard drive.

 ### Creating a Browsable Web-Gallery (Optional)